dpw/kvm-hello-world/README.md

 use of the KVM API provided by the Linux kernel.
 It acts as a very simple VM host, and runs a trivial program in a VM.
 I tested it on Intel processors with the VMX hardware virtualization extensions.
-It *might* work on AMD processors with AMD-V, but that hasn't been tested.
+It has also been tested on AMD processors with AMD-V.

 ## Background